phoebeelimdink/HTAdemo/README.md

 *media*
 Contains the media-related files, e.g. Forms and Templates and Guides

-*EDIT-THIS*
-Contains the rest of the markdown files, e.g. Privacy Statement, Terms of Use, Who We Are, Contact Us

 *_data*
 Contains the YAML files to make fine tweaks to the website.